Where Should a Lapel Pin be Worn?

 How to Put on a Lapel Pin

-Putting on a lapel pin should be a fairly straight forward endeavour.
+Putting on a lapel pin should be a fairly straightforward endeavour.
 Lapel pins are most commonly attached to a stick pin that slides through the buttonhole of your lapel.
 Simply remove the cap at the bottom of the stick pin, then gently slide the bottom of the pin through the buttonhole.
-Leave the flower or emblem sitting at the top of the buttonhole where it will be visible.
-Once the lapel pin is in place, simply return the cap to the bottom of the lapel pin so it sits securely.
+Leave the flower or emblem at the top of the buttonhole, where it will be visible.
+Once the lapel pin is in place, return the cap to the bottom of the lapel pin so it sits securely.

-It is your choice as to whether you would like your stick pin to be visible or invisible.
+Your choice is whether you would like your stick pin to be visible or invisible.

 More traditional tastes would steer you towards keeping the pin invisible at the back of the lapel.
 However, if you want to make an edgier, more youthful statement, it's perfectly acceptable to secure your stick pin at the front of your lapel.
 There are no distinct rules about wearing your lapel pin, so it really comes down to personal preference.
 Are you a traditionalist or a rebel?